cassied22/AC215_Dashers/README.md

 <img src="images/usage/2.png">
 <img src="images/usage/3.png">

 See the list of detected results here.
-We have two AI assitants to choose from: the LLM without RAG abd LLM with RAG; this time we can try the vanilla LLM, click on the first option and proceed:
+We have two AI assistants to choose from: the LLM without RAG and LLM with RAG; this time we can try the LLM without RAG, click on the "AI Assistant(LLM)" and proceed:

 <img src="images/usage/4.png">

 get recipe in the chat box page, check the generated recipe and detail use of ingredients:
 <img src="images/usage/5.png">

-CLick on the 'Watch a Video' button on the buttom left corner of the chat page above, get the searched results for youtube videos and blog posts related to the generated recipe (you can always click reload to get more search results):
+Click on the 'Watch a Video' button on the buttom left corner of the chat page above, get the searched results for youtube videos and blog posts related to the generated recipe (you can always click reload below to get more search results):

 <img src="images/usage/6.png">